-(a) General narrative information on asset encumbrance The asset encumbrance within these disclosures are also retained for the application of the liquidity requirements on a consolidated basis as defined in Chapter 2 of Title I of Part Two of the CRR, which is used to define the eligibility of liquid assets.
+(a) General narrative information on asset encumbrance

+The assets encumbered within these disclosures are also retained for the application of the liquidity requirements on a consolidated basis as defined in Chapter 2 of Title I of Part Two of the CRR, which is used to define the eligibility of liquid assets.

 Pledged and transferred assets in accordance with the applicable accounting frameworks and as applied by the institution are treated as encumbered assets.

-The exposure value used for the purposes of this disclosure is the carrying amount which is calculated as the amount, including any accumulated interest, less any provision.
-The values reported in these disclosures are the median exposure values of the positions as at the end of the quarters in 2022. (b) Narrative information on the impact of the business model on assets encumbrance and the importance of encumbrance to the institution's business model, which provides users with the context of the disclosures required in Template EU AE1 and EU AE2.
+The exposure value used for the purposes of this disclosure is the carrying amount, which is calculated as the amount, including any accumulated interest, less any provision.
+The values reported in these disclosures are the median exposure values of the positions as at the end of the quarters in 2023.

+(b) Narrative information on the impact of the business model on assets encumbrance and the importance of encumbrance to the institution's business model, which provides users with the context of the disclosures required in Template EU AE1 and EU AE2.

 The previous tables provide an overview of the encumbered assets of the Group.
 The 'Debt securities' consist of debt investments which are pledged under central bank main-refinancing operation facilities.
-In 2022, no 'Debt securities' were pledged under other borrowing arrangements or repoed transactions.
+In 2023, no 'Debt securities' were pledged under other borrowing arrangements or repoed transactions.
 'Other assets' encumbered represent amounts pledged in favour of the Depositor Compensation Scheme, the Single Resolution Board or to counterparties under documentary credits.

 The Group continues to recognise these encumbered assets since all the risks and rewards of the assets will be substantially retained in a manner that does not result in the encumbered assets being derecognised for accounting purposes.
 There are no encumbered assets between entities of the Group.

-Encumbered assets decreased by around USD96.4 million from December 2021 (USD419.5 million).
-This was mainly a result of a decrease in debt securities being pledged in favour of central bank operations in 2022: USD211.8 million (2021: USD268.0 million) and money market deposits (categorised with Other Assets) in 2022 USD98.3 million (2021: USD140.3 million).
+The decrease in the reported median for encumbered assets was mainly a result of a decrease in debt securities being pledged in favour of central bank operations and money market deposits (categorised with Other Assets) during the period.

 The Group does not deem the unencumbered assets recorded under 'Other assets' in Template AE1 (row 120, column 060) as being available for encumbrance in the normal course of its business.
 These include items such as intangible assets, deferred tax assets, property, plant and other fixed assets, and derivative assets.

+4.7 Environmental, Social and Governance Risk

+The Group recognizes that it has a responsibility towards the environment and society beyond legal and regulatory requirements.
+The establishment of Board and Management Committees for ESG matters and the appointment of an ESG manager within the risk department evidences the Group's commitment to this important matter.
+The Group is working to establish a risk culture, set its risk appetite and to define how it will manage ESG risks on an on-going basis.

+The Group is following closely regulatory guidelines, supervisory expectations and other development in this regard.
+There are no reporting requirements under Article 449a since FIMBank is not considered as a 'large institution' as per Article 4(146).